traefik/traefik/docs/content/user-guides/docker-compose/acme-dns/index.md

   - "443:443"
 ```

-- We configure the DNS let's encrypt challenge:
+- We configure the DNS Let's Encrypt challenge:

 ```yaml
 command: